appff/NightShift/README.md

 ---

 ## ❓ FAQ

+**Q: What is Night Shift v5.0 about?**
+A: v5.0 introduces a **Cognitive Architecture** inspired by SuperClaude, bringing advanced features like persona-driven behavior, intelligent self-validation (Confidence Check, Self-Check Protocol), and token optimization for more robust and efficient autonomous execution.

 **Q: Do I need API keys?**
 A: No!
 Night Shift uses CLI tools that you log into separately (`claude login`, `gemini login`, etc.).
 No API keys needed.